 Two years later, Judge Blake found Doe’s claim of sex-based discrimination viable under Title VII and partially ruled in favor of the plaintiff.
 While Judge Blake dismissed some of the other counts — such as retaliation and negligent misrepresentation — her decision reinforced that Title VII does not exempt religious organizations.
 Created as a part of the Civil Rights Act in 1964, Title VII “prohibits employment discrimination based on race, color, religion, sex and national origin.”
 In this case, CRS was found to have discriminated against Doe.
 As Judge Blake wrote in her 23-page decision, “[w]hen CRS discriminates against a gay employee like Doe, it ‘necessarily and intentionally discriminates against the individual in part because of sex.’”

 Besides Title VII, there are various state laws in place that protect people against sex-based discrimination in the workplace.
 The New York City Human Rights Law, for instance, “prohibits discrimination by most employers, housing providers, and public accommodations on the basis of gender.”
 Additionally, the NYC Commission on Human Rights, an agency that enforces City Human Rights Laws, also works to protect the LGBTQ+ community from workplace discrimination.

 Seek Legal Assistance Today

 Do you believe you have experienced sex-based discrimination or retaliation in the workplace?
-If so, seek legal assistance from employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Our employment lawyers specialize in many areas of the law.
 Whatever your employment issue is, please reach out for a consultation today.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.